HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments

 [{ [1][]{#1}

 {\textbf{A heterogeneous graph aids the robot's spatio-temporal reasoning in a crowded and constrained environment.} The colored arrows denote robot-human (RH), human-human (HH), and obstacle-agent (OA) interactions.
-The opaque arrows are the more important interactions while the transparent arrows are the less important ones.
-The white arrows indicate the front direction of the robot.
+The opaque arrows are the more important interactions, while the transparent arrows are the less important ones.
+The white arrows indicate the front direction of the robot and its length indicates the robot speed.
 At each timestep $t$, the robot reasons about these interactions, focuses on the important ones, and makes decisions. } }]

+\begingroup \replaythanks{Manuscript received July, 10, 2023; Revised August 8, 2025 and October 12, 2025; Accepted November 13, 2025; Date of publication December 15, 2025; Date of current version December 15, 2025.
+This article was recommended for publication by Associate Editor and Editor Chenguang Yang upon evaluation of the reviewers’ comments.} \replaythanks{Corresponding author: Shuijing Liu (shuijing.liu@utexas.edu).}